Table of Contents

 Greek salad - credits: Sunny Forest/Shutterstock.com

-Greek salad is a fresh dish, which contains tomato, cucumber, green pepper, onions, and olives.
-If you are into cheese, you should also add Greece’s national cheese, feta.
+The famous Greek salad is a fresh dish consisting of tomato, cucumber, green pepper, onions, and olives topped with a generous amount of Greece’s national cheese, feta.
 This salad could be ordered as a main dish or as a starter.
 Don’t forget to accompany it with bread and make delicious dips in the tasty olive oil and vegetable juices.

 Oven-baked stuffed tomatoes (yemista) - zi3000/Shutterstock.com

 For Greeks, yemista is a typical Greek summer recipe.
-Yemista - which in the Greek language means “stuffed with” - are tomatoes, peppers, and eggplants stuffed with rice, chopped onions, parsley and sometimes fresh mint, accompanied by potatoes in the oven.
-Cinnamon is also added, which gives not only magical taste to the food, but also an oriental scent.
-Don’t forget to dip some bread, as it is a food rich in olive oil.
+Yemista - which in the Greek language means 'stuffed with' - are vegetables, most commonly tomatoes, peppers, and eggplants stuffed with rice, chopped onions, parsley and sometimes fresh mint, accompanied by potatoes and baked in the oven.
+Sometimes cinnamon is also added, which gives not only a magical taste to the food but also an oriental scent to it.
+Accompany this delectable dish with copious amounts of feta cheese and you'll be taking a trip to flavorville in no time!

-Vegetarian stuffed wine leaves (dolmades yalanci) - credits: vivooo/Shutterstock.com
+Vegetarian stuffed wine leaves (dolmades) - credits: vivooo/Shutterstock.com

 Souvlaki without meat